borisnliscool/BetterFoodValues/README.md

 It also allows you to add a damage value when eating a food, for instance with unhealthy food.
 You can make a cookie or cake deal some damage on eating.

+## Downloads
-Download jar file on [SpigotMC.org](https://www.spigotmc.org/resources/better-food-values.92020/) Or on github at [releases](https://github.com/borisnliscool/BetterFoodValues/releases)
+* Download jar file on [SpigotMC.org](https://www.spigotmc.org/resources/better-food-values.92020/)
+* Or on github at [releases](https://github.com/borisnliscool/BetterFoodValues/releases)

 ## Commands:
 * /bfv help - shows a help menu for the plugin